zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-blades-procedure.md

 ### Adding commands

 Template blades can display commands at the top.
 To add the commands,  add a toolbar to the TemplateBlade, and then define its contents in the TemplateBlade's `ViewModel`.
+The working copy of the sample in the Dogfood environment is located at  [https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SDKMenuBlade/bladewithtoolbar](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SDKMenuBlade/bladewithtoolbar).

 1. Add a **CommmandBar** element to your PDL template
     ```xml